mitcho/turktools/README.md

 Tools to prepare linguistic surveys for Amazon Mechanical Turk.

-Copyright 2013 Michael Yoshitaka Erlewine <mitcho@mitcho.com> and contributors.
-All code licensed under the MIT license.
-See license block below and in individual files.
+## Features

+* Simplifies the **full workflow** for Turk-style experiment construction: randomized counterbalanced lists, local experiment simulation, and results in a format optimized for analysis
+* **Template skeletons** which maximizes template reusability
+* **Cross-platform** (Windows, Mac, and Linux), requiring only Python (2.6 or 2.7)
+* **Simple tools** for non-programmers, with **command line options** for advanced users
+* Experiments can be used **without Mechanical Turk**, with the use of [Turk Server](https://github.com/mitcho/turkserver)

+## Usage

 To download everything here, click on the "ZIP" button above.

-## Design goals

-TODO

-## Tools

-The following tools are currently distributed in this repository:
+The following tools are included:

 * `templater.py`
 * `simluator.py`
+* `lister.py`
 * `decoder.py`
 * `analysis.r`: sample R analysis code

-The tool `turkolizer.py` is *not* included in this repository, due to an unclear software license.
-Contact mitcho to get the latest version of the turkolizer.
-In the near future, I will probably do a clean-room-rewrite of this tool so it can be released in the open without copyright constraints.
+TODO: describe usage

 If you would like to host Mechanical Turk-style surveys on your own server instead of using Amazon Mechanical Turk, this can be done using Turk Tools' sister project, [Turk Server](https://github.com/mitcho/turkserver).

-## Usage

-TODO

 ## Template skeletons